meteofrance/mfai/README.md

 # Neural Network Architectures

 Each model we provide is a subclass of [torch.nn.Module](https://pytorch.org/docs/stable/generated/torch.nn.Module.html) and can be used in a PyTorch training loop.
-It has two **critical** class attributes:
+It has three **critical** class attributes:
 - **settings_kls**: a class that defines the settings of the model (number of filters, kernel size, ...).
 It is used to instanciate the model with a specific configuration.
 - **onnx_supported**: a boolean that indicates if the model can be exported to onnx.
 Our CI validates that the model can be exported to onnx and reloaded for inference.
+- **input_spatial_dims**: a tuple that describes the spatial dimensions of the input tensor supported by the model.
+A model that supports 2D spatial data will have **(2,)** as value.
+A model that supports 2d or 3d spatial data will have **(2, 3)** as value.

+The Python interface contract for our model is enforced using [Python ABC](https://docs.python.org/3/library/abc.html) and in our case [ModelABC](mfai/torch/models/base.py#L1) class.

 ```python
 @dataclass_json